 I feel intimidated having to talk to a very successful person like my Mentor.
 How can I overcome this fear?

 We are sometimes intimidated by knowledgeable people who seem to have so much more experience than we do.
 Overcoming this fear is perhaps another skill to learn.
 Your Mentor was chosen precisely because they have the years of experience to pass on their knowledge and advice.
 Your Mentor is a friend and a teacher who volunteers to participate in the Programme and welcomes contact with you and the sharing of ideas.
 This is not an academic programme and you will not be graded on your performance.

 HKU Mentorship is open for all Undergraduate students and Incoming Exchange Students who will study at HKU for one full year.

 For HKU Mentorship (Overseas), all Outgoing Exchange Students of the HKU Worldwide Undergraduate Student Exchange Programme and Faculty Level Exchange Programme, who will be on exchange in a host country for one semester or longer, can apply to HKU Mentorship (Overseas).

 When will applications open?

-Year 2 and Year 3 Undergraduate Students and Full Year Incoming Exchange Students will be invited to apply for HKU Mentorship in September via email, social media, promotional materials and multimedia channels on campus.
+All Undergraduate Students and Full Year Incoming Exchange Students will be invited to apply for HKU Mentorship in September via email, social media, promotional materials and multimedia channels on campus.
 Eligible applicants will need to complete an online application form and attend a group interview.

 For HKU Mentorship (Overseas), applications will start in April for applicants who will be on exchange in the following Fall Semester, and in November for applicants will be on exchange in the following Spring Semester.
 Eligible applicants will need to fill in an online application form and attend an interview.